| Neoplastic Disorders :

 leading to microcytosis, but plasma volume may be decreased along with the

 mass of erythrocytes, so anemia of hypothyroidism may stay hidden.
+In Addison`s disease there is

 also a decrease on plasma volume and hemoconcentration as a consequence,

 which keep normal hemoglobin levels.
+C) Anemia of hepatic diseaseIn chronic hepatic disease,

 light to moderate anemia is observed, varying between normocytic or a little